Legislative Process 101

 - What are the different types of committees and how can the public get involved?

-Participants will review bills currently tabled in the parliament and discuss the legislative process each bill will go through in detail.
-This activity aims to engage participants in the legislative process, and offer an in-depth explanation of how laws are created in Ontario, and the importance of public participation.
+Participants will review the legislative process in detail and discuss current or past provincial bills.
+This activity aims to engage students in the legislative process and offers an in-depth explanation of the law-making process in Ontario; and the importance of civic engagement and active citizenship.

 To request a program, please fill out a request a program form.
 For more information, call 416-325-0061, or email firstname.lastname@example.org.

-*Due to parliamentary activities, program dates, times and activities are subject to change.
+*Due to parliamentary activities, program dates, times and activities are subject to change without notice.